IndoorAtlas/cordova-plugin/README.md

 #
 -->

-# IndoorAtlas Early Access Alpha Cordova Plugin
+# IndoorAtlas Cordova Plugin

-This Early Access Cordova plugin provides information about the device's location inside finger printed buildings and uses the [IndoorAtlas location APIs](http://docs.indooratlas.com/cordova/api-documentation).
+This Cordova plugin provides information about the device's location inside finger printed buildings and uses the [IndoorAtlas location APIs](http://docs.indooratlas.com/cordova/).

 ## Documentation
-Documentation for this early access plugin is available in [http://docs.indooratlas.com/cordova](http://docs.indooratlas.com/cordova).
+Documentation for this plugin is available in [http://docs.indooratlas.com/cordova](http://docs.indooratlas.com/cordova).